-You can buy fixed or plunge wood router, or you can invest in a combo pack.
+You can buy a fixed or plunge wood router, or you can invest in a combo pack.
 Though plunge options are more versatile, it will benefit you to purchase a fixed one for its precision, at least for starting out.

 Mastering the skill of manipulating a wood router might seem a bit complicated, but with even only a little bit of practice, you will notice that it is not that hard.

 No matter which power tool or machine you use, you should always protect both your eyes and ears, especially when operating a router.

 Also, note that there are many different types of bits, and every bit has its purpose.
 Before starting the work, it is mandatory to consider the task at hand, and what bit you intend to use.
-Using the incorrect bit to cut or plane will do nothing, except doing possible damage to the motor of the router or the wood material.
+Using the incorrect bit to cut or plane will do nothing, except do possible damage to the motor of the router or the wood material.